cer3br0/proxmox-automation/README.md

 # Proxmox VM Automation :

-This projet automates the deployment and configuration of VMs on Proxmox server using Terraform and Ansible
+This project automates the deployment and configuration of VMs on Proxmox server using Terraform and Ansible

-## Structure du projet
+## Requirements

+ **Terraform/OpenTofu** installed
+ **Ansible**  installed
+ **Proxmox** with:
+   - Dedicated user with appropriate permissions (using API token if possible)
+   - VM template ready for use (with cloud-init if you need it)

+## Projet structure

-There are 2 main directory in this projet :
+There are 2 main directories in this projet :
 ```
-Infra -> Terraform directory for create VM
+Infra -> Terraform directory to create VM
-- Cloud-init can be use for custom user/network/ssh key
+- Cloud-init can be used to customize user/network/ssh key
-- Bash script for auto add/delete the deployed/removed VM in the inventory.ini (ansible)
+- Bash script to automatically add/remove the deployed/destroyed VM in the inventory.ini (ansible)

 config -> ansible directory with roles for :
 - create /manage users